jerryfletcher21/roboauto/README.md

 A [robosats](https://github.com/RoboSats/robosats) command-line interface

+Roboauto aims to be a full robosats client, and an alternative to the main web client.
+It is mainly intended for makers with multiple offers.
+To use it, it requires a lightning node, or a wallet that exposes apis for creating and paying invoices.

+Robots are divided in 4 directories: active, pending, paused and inactive.

+Active are all the robots that have an active offer not yet taken.

+Pending are robots that have pending offers.

+Paused are robots that do not currently have an online offer, for example robots just generated, and robots that have a paused offer.

+Inactive are old robots that have a completed offer.

-Main function is keep-online, after you have imported one or more robots from different coordinators, run `roboauto keep-online` to automatically recreate the orders when they expire, and get notified if the order is taken, running the message-notification script.
-An example for simplex is provided
+Main command of roboauto is `keep-online`.
+After you have generated robots from different coordinators, and created make offers, `roboauto keep-online` will automatically recreate offers when they expire, and notify the user when an order is taken, by running the message-notification script.

+Examples scripts for simplex and mutt are provided.

+`roboauto keep-online` should be used inside tmux
+(or others terminal multiplexers)

 ## Installation